 Given the \$5 million amount available for grants, we consider the Line Extension Program to be a pilot.
 We also wish to focus funds on low-income households.
 Applicants who qualify for the California LifeLine or California Alternative Rates for Energy (CARE) programs automatically meet the qualifying income threshold.
-Likewise, those applicants who are not enrolled in the CARE or LifeLine programs but have a household income equivalent to the CARE program's income guidelines.
+Likewise, those applicants who are not enrolled in the CARE or LifeLine programs but have a household income equivalent to the CARE program's income guidelines meet the qualifying income threshold.